ahmad-alkheat/Clio_challenge/README.md

 3- I investigated SQL injection but the app is from free from that because all data from user input is interpolated.

-4- I investigated wether I can edit someone else's status by visiting the edit url, but that wont work because you are using a filter.
+4- I investigated whether I can edit someone else's status by visiting the edit url, but that wont work because you are using a filter.

 Thanks